COORDINATORS...

 affair, indoors or outdoors, the guitar can be a wonderful addition to

 your ceremony and reception.
-I have battery powered equipment so I can

 Because I am playing the music live and